pingleware/finance/readme.md

 The generated package can be distributed and used on other systems.
 Recipients can extract the package and find the executables in the** **`bin` directory, the libraries in the** **`lib` directory, and the headers in the** **`include` directory.

-There are two files to distribute,
+There is a single file which include the archive embedded to distribute,

 MacOS:

 ```
 finance-1.0-Darwin.sh
-finance-1.0-Darwin.tar.gz
 ```

 Windows